-Aetna modified CPB 0069 for lymphedema coverage, effective February 27, 2026.
-Here's what billing teams need to know before submitting claims.
+Aetna modified CPB 0069 covering lymphedema treatment — including complex decongestive physiotherapy, pneumatic compression devices, and surgical interventions — effective February 27, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table